perrybutler/birthsource/README.md

 **Fresh Technology**

-* Custom OpenID/OAuth 2.0 login system with IP-based throttling that integrates with the WordPress core users system
+* Custom OpenID/OAuth 2.0 login system with IP-based throttling that integrates with the WordPress core users system.
+* Custom post type integrates "Birth Links" for user-submitted content.
-* Custom multi-criteria rating system for all user-submitted content that integrates with WordPress custom post types
+* Custom 7-criteria rating system for all user-submitted content.
+* * Custom sorting/filtering for all user-submitted content.
-* Custom likert scale/5-star rating widgets
+* Custom likert scale/5-star rating widgets.
-* Custom comment voting (up/down similar to reddit.com) that integrates with the WordPress core comments system
+* Custom comment voting (up/down similar to reddit.com) that integrates with the WordPress core comments system.
-* Custom sorting/filtering for all user-submitted content
+* Custom frontend integration of traditionally backend-only features such as a custom Edit Profile page and a custom Insert Post (Add a Link) page.

 ![BirthSource Title](http://www.birthsource.info/wp-content/themes/birthsource/images/title.png)